 Our belief systems are the driving force behind how we act and feel.

-We tend to think that all of our emotions are linked to a specific situation or event, meaning that how we feel is a direct result of what we’re seeing or hearing.
-However, our emotions are actually affected by the ideas that we hold in our heads.
+We tend to think that all our emotions are linked to a specific situation or event, meaning that how we feel is a direct result of what we’re seeing or hearing.
+However, our emotions are affected by the ideas that we hold in our heads.
 In other words, our emotions, and the thoughts and behaviors that spring from these emotions, are the product of what we believe.

 That’s the view of Dr. Albert Ellis, one of the most renowned Psychologists of all time and who you’ve probably never heard of.
 In a 1982 survey of American and Canadian Psychologists, he was considered to be the second most influential in the field, behind another you also have probably never heard of — Carl Rogers.
 FYI, Sigmund Freud came in third.